 Source: IHS Markit via TVB Europe

 The latter move suggests a cooling of interest/belief in the potential of YouTube Premium subscriptions as a revenue stream.
 Some voices suggest that this is prudent move for a platform chiefly associated with free-to-view content.
-A paucity of must-view content and an increasingly competitive streaming market certain give this all the hallmarks of an uphill struggle.
+A paucity of must-view content and an increasingly competitive streaming market are solid cases for this camp.

 Clearly, YouTube is an invaluable asset to Google.
 Well, when we say invaluable, we don’t really mean that – as everything has its price.
 According to what Barron’s describes as a “bullish Alphabet analyst”, YouTube is worth $140 billion.
 Furthermore, Laura Martin, the bullish analyst in question, thinks that Alphabet should in fact spin it off.

-This valuation would make YouTube account for a little bit less than 20% of Alphabet’s total value.
+This valuation would make YouTube account for a little bit less than 20% of Alphabet’s total value (at the time this estimate was made in Q1 2019, at least).
 The figure, it should be noted, is based on YouTube being a loss-making operation.
 Spinning it out would allow Wall Street to invest in specific segments of the business, rather than the whole conglomerate, and would have the effect of improving capital allocation.

 The best ideas often seem painfully simple in retrospect.
 That there is a centralised online repository for short video content now seems like a basic fact-of-life.